nuprl/Ocelot/docs/index.md

 6. ElementaryJS simplifies JavaScript's standard library in several ways.
    For example, JavaScript's `Array.prototype.map` method passes several extra arguments to the mapper function (the index, the array, etc).
-   The `map` method in ElementaryJS is simply the normal definition of map.
+   The `map` method in ElementaryJS is simply the usual definition of map.

 ElementaryJS has several other restrictions.
 However, an important design decision that we made is that *programs that run in ElementaryJS will run without any changes in ordinary JavaScript*.
-Therefore, students learn comprehensible portion of JavaScript that works in the real world.
+Therefore, students learn a comprehensible portion of JavaScript that works in the real world.

 #  Web Programming Without Callbacks